ConfusedVorlon/HSObserver/README.md

                      using block: @escaping (Notification) -> Swift.Void)
 ```

-HSNotifications lets you skip the defaults.
+HSObservers lets you skip the defaults.
 We assume

 * object = nil
 * queue = .main